 This cream of mushroom soup is so rich, creamy, and satisfying that you wouldn’t believe it’s vegan.
-It features a secret ingredient my husband (Tanner) normally cannot stand, doesn’t even notice in this recipe.
-A spoiler alert – the secret ingredient is a humble cauliflower.
+It features a secret ingredient my husband (Tanner) normally cannot stand, but he doesn’t even notice it in this recipe.
+A spoiler alert – the secret ingredient is the humble cauliflower.

 To make matters even more complex, there’s also our natural aversion to foods that are new or different from what we’re expecting.
 This feeling of unfamiliarity makes us a little bit uncomfortable, which we interpret as a personal dislike.
 Recognizing this bias may help you overcome aversions to foods you think you don’t like.

 So even if cauliflower and mushrooms aren’t your thing, try this recipe.
 Keep trying the food you currently don’t enjoy.
 Prepare it the way you like.
 Who knows, maybe you’ll find an appreciation for foods you hated as a child.
 As I already mentioned, Tanner hates cauliflower.
 And by hates, I mean hates.
 But his repeated exclamations of “this is so much better than the canned cream of mushroom soup” made me think twice about the foods we think we don’t like.

 Tips for Making Cream of Mushroom Soup

 Cauliflower gives this soup the perfect thick and creamy consistency without using any flour or starches.
 My favorite plant-based milk for this soup is almond milk, because it has such neutral flavor.
 Some people swear by coconut milk in this soup.
 However, every time I had tried it, I could taste the coconut, so I’m not a fan.